RickyYuan666/TTC-delay/TTC-delay-main/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Part of the code was written with the help of the AI tool ChatGPT.
+The entire chat can be viewed in C:\Users\win\Desktop\TTC-delay-main\Inputs\llm.

 ## Some checks